styrserver/BestiaryArena-SuperMod-Loader/docs/chat_documentation.md

 ## Message Delivery System

-### Event-Driven Updates (Primary)
+### Polling-Based Updates
-- Uses **EventSource** (Server-Sent Events) for real-time message delivery
-- Automatically receives new messages as they arrive
-- More efficient than polling (no constant requests)
-- Falls back to polling if EventSource fails

-### Polling (Fallback)
-- Used when EventSource is unavailable or fails
-- Checks for new messages every **5 seconds**
+- Uses **polling** to check for new messages at regular intervals
-- Automatically switches to polling when chat panels are open (for more frequent updates)
-- Switches back to event-driven when no panels are open (for efficiency)
+- Adaptive polling intervals based on panel state for efficiency
+- Automatically adjusts frequency based on user activity

 ### Update Frequency
-- **No panels open**: Event-driven (real-time via EventSource)
+- **No panels open**: Polling every **30 seconds** (efficient background checking)
-- **Panels open**: Polling every 5 seconds (more frequent updates for active conversations)
+- **Panels open**: Polling every **5 seconds** (more frequent updates for active conversations)
 - **Pending requests**: Checked every 1 second for accepted requests
+- All Chat messages are checked when the All Chat panel is open

 ## Security Features